 Services for Deaf and Hard of Hearing Students

-If you have a hearing loss that makes it difficult for you to participate in class without some kind of accommodation you may be eligible for services from the DHHP office.
+If you have hearing loss that makes it difficult for you to participate in class without an accommodation, you may be eligible for services from the DHHP office.

 How do I get services?

-An appointment will be scheduled for you with the Faculty Coordinator or the Student Services Specialist.
+An appointment will be scheduled for you with a DSPS faculty member.
 The appointment will be scheduled for the earliest date possible.

 What do I need for my intake appointment?

 You will need to bring your student ID number and a copy of an audiogram to verify your hearing loss.

 You will need to tell us your name, address, and email address or phone number for contacting you.
 You will also need to know your educational goals, if you have support from the Department of Rehabilitation, and what classes

 you would like to take.
 In order to determine all necessary accommodations for your eduacational success, we will also ask about your educational background, family background, language learning, and medical history.